chimera-linux/chimera-linux.github.io/_docs/installation/images.md

 Desktop images by default boot into a Wayland environment.
 There is a separate bootloader option if that does not work for you for some reason.

+## Device images

+Some devices cannot be supported with the live images.
+They are typically single-board computers that use the `U-Boot` or a similar bootloader.

+Chimera has the compressed `.img` files for download, which can be flashed onto an SD card or similar.
+It also comes with rootfs tarballs from which the `.img` files can be generated using Chimera's tooling.